sajfb/sajfb/README.md

 I've crafted multiple computational pipelines designed for untargeted mass spectrometry data processing across diverse research domains including metabolomics, lipidomics, exposomics, and environmental studies.
 My software development philosophy emphasizes on maximal automation, highest precision, multi-platform compatibility, and user-friendly interfaces to minimize lab-based experiments.

-I am always driven to advance next-generation AI for chemistry and biological applications through cutting-edge research.
+I am always driven to advance next-generation AI for chemistry and biological applications.

+## Developing AI-Powered Digital Twins for Bioreactors at [Aropha](https://github.com/Aropha)
+I am currently leading the development of digital twins for bioreactors at Aropha utilizing advanced AI models to simulate bioprocesses.
+By creating virtual replicas of our bioreactor systems, we aim to predict performance and scale up the company’s capacity effectively.
+This work integrates cutting-edge AI engines with bioprocess engineering.

 ## Completed projects
 #### Mass Spectrometry Data Processing Workflows at the [Integrated Data Science Laboratory for Metabolomics and Exposomics](https://github.com/idslme)